How to structure an online language learning class

 1. Correcting the teacher’s incorrect utterance - I might ask “what’s wrong with this? … Russia is the biggest country on the world”.

 2. Exploiting the use of a student’s first language - I have a reasonable knowledge of the Polish language.
-Therefore, I often recognise when a student makes a mistake because of negative language transfer.
+Therefore, I can often recognise when a student makes a mistake because of negative language transfer.
 Negative language transfer describes how the language learner’s first language leads to errors in the acquisition and production of a second language.
 In other words, a learner may directly translate structures from their mother tongue into a second language.

 If I recognise that Polish to English language transfer is to blame for an error, I can then produce the guilty Polish words, phrases or clauses in a contextualised sentence.
 Hence, the students should then translate the Polish part into English.

 For example, the majority of Polish learners may translate “na świecie” into “on the world”.
 In many contexts, the Polish preposition “na” can be translated to “on” in English.